gogamarra/Automated-ELK-Stack/README.md

 # Automated ELK Stack Deployment
-In this portfolio project, I implemented a cloud monitoring system in a virtual network by configuring an ELK stack server to receive data from webservers.
+In this portfolio project, I implemented a cloud monitoring system in a virtual network by configuring an ELK stack server to receive data from web servers.
 (The network was created previously in another portfolio project.)

 The skills and knowledge demonstrated:
 - Provision and configure a virtual network with ANSIBLE automation engine and DOCKER container environments.